The answer to whether or not real estate investing is a good way to build wealth depends entirely on your definition of wealth.

 Price it right, and your tenants will cover your mortgage with their rent payments and ideally generate additional cash left over each month.
-You can then put that money in your pocket, towards paying down the mortgage or save it for a down payment on your next investment property.
+You can then put that money in your pocket or towards paying down the mortgage.
+Or stash it away for a down payment on your next investment property.

 Single Family Rentals

 Investing in single-family rentals might be the most straightforward form of real estate investing.
 The concept is simple: purchase a home and rent it out.